G & Z’s Artapalooza

 • Ages: 8–18 years old

 G & Z’s Artapalooza is a fine arts camp run by two local teaching artists, Lisa Garrett and Carissa Zill.
-It offers one day to one week classes throughout the year and is described as a fine arts camp for rising 3rd grade students through high school.
-The camp’s stated intention is to provide a rich, unique art experience where students are challenged to develop a higher level understanding of art, based on the belief that each individual is capable of greatness when expressing themselves through art, and that exercising their imaginations through the arts helps students make new connections, transcend previous limitations, and think “outside of the box.”
+The camp’s stated intention is to provide a rich, unique art experience where students are challenged to develop a higher level understanding of art, and it states that each individual is capable of greatness when expressing themselves through art.
+The mission notes that through exercising their imaginations, the arts help students make new connections, transcend previous limitations, and think “outside of the box,” and that students are asked to bring only their open minds.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.